What HRV means on Apple Watch

 What if my HRV is low for several days?

-That is exactly where context helps.
-Check whether sleep, resting heart rate, and recent load all point in the same direction.
-Arry is designed to make that cross-check fast.
+Check whether sleep, resting heart rate, and recent load point in the same direction.
+That usually explains the drop.